yowainwright/awesome-writing-tools/README.md

 ---

 <p align="center">This list was started by <a href="https://github.com/jacefarm">Jason Farmer</a> along with <a href="https://github.com/yowainwright">Jeff Wainwright</a> to share tools that might make writing a bit more friendly.
-An insights or suggestions are very much appreciated.</p>
+Any insights or suggestions are very much appreciated.</p>

 <p align="center">💕</p>